§ 210. Annual consumer guide of health insurers, and entities

 superintendent and the commissioner of health, and the commissioner of

-necessary for the superintendent to produce the annual consumer guide.
+all of the information necessary for the superintendent to produce the

-In compiling the guide, the superintendent shall make every effort to
+annual consumer guide.
+In compiling the guide, the superintendent shall

-ensure that the information is presented in a clear, understandable
+make every effort to ensure that the information is presented in a

-fashion which facilitates comparisons among individual insurers and
+clear, understandable fashion that facilitates comparisons among

-twenty-three of this chapter or combine the two guides as long as
+thousand three hundred twenty-three of this chapter or combine the two

-consumers in the individual market are provided with the information
+guides as long as consumers in the individual market are provided with

-twenty-three of this chapter.
+three hundred twenty-three of this chapter.

-(e) The superintendent shall contract with a national organization for
+(f) The superintendent shall contract with a national organization for

 the purposes of drafting and designing the guide, including the